Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Experiment

-The results of the FPR control are shown in the upper-left plot of Fig.~\ref{fig:fig_results_1}.
-The proposed methods successfully control the FPR while the naive method \emph{cannot}.
-Because the naive method fails to control the FPR, we no longer consider the power.
-In the upper-right plot of Fig.~\ref{fig:fig_results_1}, the over-conditioning option has a lower power than the homotopy method.
-This is because the truncation region in the proposed-method-oc (over-conditioning) is shorter than that in the proposed method (homotopy), as shown in the lower-left plot of Fig.~\ref{fig:fig_results_1}.
-The lower-right plot of Fig.~\ref{fig:fig_results_1} shows why the proposed homotopy method is efficient.
+\textbf{Numerical results.} The results of the FPR control are shown in Fig.~\ref{fig:fig_fpr}.
+The proposed methods successfully control the FPR in both cases of independence and correlation while the naive and permutation methods \emph{cannot}.
+Because the naive and permutation methods fail to control the FPR, we no longer consider the power.
+Fig.~\ref{fig:fig_tpr} shows that the homotopy method has higher TPR than the over-conditioning option.
+Fig.~\ref{fig:fig_interval} shows the reason why the proposed homotopy method is efficient.
 Intuitively, to overcome the over-conditioning issue, we need to consider all combinations of the activenesses of the nodes in a trained DNN, which is exponentially increasing.
 With the homotopy method, we need only consider the number of encountered intervals on the line along the direction of the test statistic, which is almost linearly increasing in practice.
 Additionally, we confirm the robustness of the proposed method in terms of FPR control by applying our method to data following Laplace distribution, skew normal distribution (skewness coefficient 10), and $t_{20}$ distribution.
 We also consider the case where variance is also estimated from the data.
 We test the FPR for both $\alpha = 0.05$ and $\alpha = 0.1$.
 The FPR results are shown in Fig. \ref{fig:violate_assumption}.
-Our method still maintains good performance with regard to FPR control.
+Our method still maintains good performance.
+Regarding the last plot (estimated sigma) in Fig. \ref{fig:violate_assumption}, since we want to empirical check the performance on FPR control when breaking the assumption of $\Sigma$ (i.e., $\Sigma$ is known or estimated from independent data), we set $\Sigma = s^2 I $ where $s^2$ is the empirical (sample) variance and $I$ is the identity matrix.